smrafael/basic-video-call-webrtc/README.md

 # Basic Video Call WebRTC

-A simple basic video call using WebRTC and WebSocket as signaling server.
+A basic video call using WebRTC and WebSocket as signaling server.
 This project was made only for study purpose.

 ### Usage
 ```sh